Hakimfdz/Hakimfdz/README.md

 # Hakimfdz.github.io

+Documentation:
-so basically for this project all the ACO model is in the IPYNB file.
+1) for this project, The ACO  the model is in the IPYNB file called "Finalized ACO TSP optimization using node graph osmnx.ipynb".

-the html is just to show the user how to do parameter tuning
+2)The Html website is just a simple prototype showing the Parameter tuning to the user.

+3)Result data from parameter tuning is in the "data&result" file.